What is L-theanine? Benefits, History, and Science of Green Tea Extract

-Research into green tea led to the discovery of theanine in 1949, and by 1950, this nootropic had already been isolated from Gyokuro green tea leaves.
+Research into green tea led to the discovery of theanine and its side effects in 1949, and by 1950, this nootropic had already been isolated from Gyokuro green tea leaves.
 Basing their research on ancient medical wisdom from the region, pioneering international scientists banked on the universal appeal of theanine.
 Their gamble paid off, and L-theanine from green tea is now one of the world’s most popular nootropics.

 Where does Gyokuro green tea grow?

 Japanese tea breeders were the first to cultivate Gyokuro, which has a fuller, more potent taste than other green tea breeds of Japan.
 Gyokuro has since spread throughout China and, to a lesser degree, Korea.